 Turning a blind eye to your negative emotions will not make the underlying causes better and could actually make things worse.

 You can view your negative emotions like a pain response in your body.
 It’s a neat system; one that works when you pay attention to the message that your body sends you, no matter how unpleasant.

-In the same way, if your negative emotions persist, even after the significant effort you have put into personal growth, it is a strong sign that you have not addressed the message which those emotions are trying to convey.
+In the same way, if your negative emotions persist, it is a strong sign that you have not addressed the message which those emotions are trying to convey.

 Remember: these emotions — anger, fear, depression, anxiety — are there for your own good.
 They simply want you to align with your source so that you can once again be on a path of well-being.

 Looking the other way, telling yourself “I’m not giving in to my pain”, doesn’t mean you’re dealing with the negative emotions.
 It simply means you’re abandoning the clues your source is trying to tell you about yourself.

 Feeling Good is Our Natural State As Living creatures

 We were born into this world complete and whole.

 And then a negative programming was downloaded into your brain – but this is NOT you.